pappasam/papercolor-theme-slim/README.md

 augroup end
 ```

+## FAQ

+### Why not rewrite in Lua?

+1. As of January 2025, in this instance, a Vimscript implementation is (very marginally) faster than a Lua implementation.
+Special thanks to [darthbanana13](https://github.com/darthbanana13) for their robust profiling efforts.
+See [this issue thread](https://github.com/pappasam/papercolor-theme-slim/issues/8) for more details.
+2. Current goals include support for both Vim and Neovim.
+An implementation in Lua would remove support for Vim.

 ## Development

 If you want to contribute and assuming you use Neovim, I suggest installing and using [nvim-colorizer].
 It will let you see the colors associated with the hex codes, greatly simplifying development.